jacksmedia/site-jacksmedia/docs/tutorial-web3/thots2022.md

 ---
-sidebar_position: 6
+sidebar_position: 9
 ---
-# Overall Web3 Etiquette
+# 2022 Reflections on My web3 Experience

 ![A horned cartoon ape with lion's mane, eyes glowing like radium](./layc728.png)
 > Lazy Ape Yacht Club 728, one of nine in the tribe of 10000 w both Evil Eye and Horns

 What's that?
 You too wish to sell metadata deeds to monkey jpgs, flip edgy pop culture for profit-- in theory if not practice??